better-serializer/better-serializer/README.md

 ## Current state

-Regarding the features from other serializers - none of them are implemented yet :) With two exceptions - if you are using `@var` docblock annotations in class properties, you don't need to define the `@Type` serialization annotation, which would be duplicit in this case.
-Regarding the other feature - you don't have to declare full classified class name in the `@var` or `@Type` annotations.
-The serializer automatically checks for the class existence in the same namespace which the owning class resides in.

 Currently, only JSON de/serialization is implemented.
 It's possible to de/serialize complex nested data structures (objects and arrays).
 Only arrays are supported as collection types for now.